 - Is visible to future employers, colleges, and government agencies

-Many people have the mistaken belief that juvenile convictions are confidential, and that the privacy of juveniles is protected.
+Many people have the mistaken belief that juvenile convictions are confidential and that the privacy of juveniles is protected.
 However, this is not always the case, and a young person’s mistakes can have serious and lasting consequences.
 A juvenile conviction can follow the child into his or her adult life.
 This makes defending their rights and interests even more important.

-Trying a Juvenile as an Adult
+When Can a Juvenile Be Tried as an Adult in Virigina?

 In many juvenile cases, the child will be adjudicated in a Juvenile and Domestic Relations (J&DR) district court, which is heard by a judge as opposed to a jury.
-However, some cases involving minors could be transferred to circuit court where the minor is tried as an adult.
+However, some cases involving minors could be transferred to circuit court, where the minor is tried as an adult.

-If a child 14 years of age or older and accused of a felony, their case may be transferred to circuit court when:
+If a child is 14 years of age or older and accused of a felony, their case may be transferred to circuit court when:

-- They are charged with an offense such as capital murder, first- or second-degree murder, murder by lynching or aggravated malicious wounding
+- They are charged with an offense such as capital murder, first- or second-degree murder, murder by lynching, or aggravated malicious wounding

-- They have been accused of a violent felony and the prosecution requests that the case be certified in adult court
+- They have been accused of a violent felony, and the prosecution requests that the case be certified in adult court

-- The J&DR does not find probable cause, the prosecution could request a direct indictment
+- The J&DR does not find probable cause; the prosecution could request a direct indictment

 Expungement of Juvenile Records